-The latte originated in Italy, but many parts of Europe have their own unique take on the drink and their own name for it as well, such as café au lait or café con leche.
+The latte was originally invented in Italy, but many parts of Europe have their own unique take on the drink and their own name for it as well, such as café au lait or café con leche.
 It wasn’t known simply as latte until it entered the Western world and became more commercialized.
-Even to this day, asking for a “latte” in Italy will get you a glass of milk (you must ask for a caffè latte).

-Regardless of what name you use to order, one thing has become clear: the latte is an extremely popular choice for coffee lovers, especially those who prefer the subtle taste of coffee mixed with creamy steamed milk topped with a good amount of foam.
+Regardless of what name you use to order, one thing has become clear: the latte is an extremely popular choice for coffee lovers, especially those who would rather have the subtle taste of coffee mixed with creamy steamed milk topped with a good amount of foam.

 How to Make Flat Whites & Lattes at Home